mui/material-ui/docs/data/joy/customization/theme-shadow/theme-shadow.md

 ### TypeScript

-You need to augment the theme's `Shadow` interface with the new keys:
+When working in TypeScript, you need to augment the theme's `Shadow` interface with the new keys:

 ```ts
 // You can put this to any file that's included in your tsconfig